timh1203/algorithmDS/femCourses.md

 - merge sort is used more often than bubble and insert sort
 - it's consistent and used 90% of time in search engines
 - this is a divide and conquer technique that uses recursion
-- it's a stable sort, meaning it returns origonal order in the array if the elements are equivalent
+- it's a stable sort, meaning it returns orignal order in the array if the elements are equivalent

 - it takes a big list and breaks it down by halves until it reaches 1 item where it is considered sorted
 - then as we move back up, we stitch together these halves to sort them